Basic Chinese Characters

 Why are the characters not ordered by pinyin or number of strokes?

-Will the book be free?
+Is the book free?

 Any suggestion on efficiently learning Chinese characters?